wlodarcd-capgemini/awstraining-backend/eks/08-resource-management.md

 person-db-6b7bcc8d4b-7x5fj        1/1     Running     0            9m10s
 person-service-68cc8cb485-t8g7p   0/1     OOMKilled   1 (6s ago)   10s
 ```

+Please observe the pod for some time.
+You will see the container is restarted and transits into `OOMKilled` state again.
+At the end Kubernetes gives away and you will see the status `CrashLoopBackOff`.

 This happens because you have set to low memory limit (`10Mi`) for the container.